University of Denver

 Research.
 I work in Set Theory, Ramsey Theory, Topology, and related areas.

-Recently I solved the problem of "big Ramsey degrees for the universal triangle-free graph".
-Reviewers' comments for Annals of Mathematics called this "a remarkable achievment", "the first major advance towards the Ramsey theory of Fraisse limits that have forbidden configurations", and wrote that "Many top names in combinatorics worked on this problem for years, so it can be definitely confirmed that the problem is hard and important."
-The three reviewers' comments are posted here.
-As one of the reviewers found "such results in infinite Ramsey Theory less exciting than some in the finite theory," the paper was declined and I have submitted it to another journal.
+Recently I solved the problem of "big Ramsey degrees for the universal homogeneous triangle-free graph".
+I am pleased to see the preliminary reviewers' comments for Annals of Mathematics calling this "a remarkable achievment" and "the first major advance towards the Ramsey theory of Fraisse limits that have forbidden configurations", further writing that "Many top names in combinatorics worked on this problem for years, so it can be definitely confirmed that the problem is hard and important."
+The three preliminary reviewers' comments are posted here.
+As the assessments were not unanimous, the paper is currently submitted elsewhere.
 A preprint is available on my Research Page.
-Currently I am writing up the result on big Ramsey degrees for all universal k-clique-free graphs.
+I am in the process of writing up the extended result for all universal homogeneous k-clique-free graphs.
+The goal of my approach is to open up a large class of homogeneous structures with forbidden configurations to investigations of their canonical partitions, and connections with topological dynamics via this work of Andy Zucker.

 Papers since 2016 published or accepted.